curiousoffice/playbook/README.rst

 great company.

-One of our core principles is *always aim high*, and to be consequent we need to have demanding objectives:
+One of our core principles is *always aim high*, and to be consequent we developed demanding objectives:

 * Hire the best people
 * Work for the best companies
 * Craft the best software
 * Build something that people love

-We created specialized workgroups that strive to achieve those goals by defining universal guidelines and ensuring they are always applied.
+We have created specialized workgroups that strive to achieve those goals by defining universal guidelines and ensuring they are always applied.

 The current squads -classified by objective- are: